 Deerfield Community Center

-During the 1500s trade between Asia, Western Europe, and the Americas began connecting people and places across thousands of miles.
-Traders, makers, and artists responded to the seemingly inexhaustible Western enthusiasm for Asian goods, including India cottons, Chinese silk, porcelain, and especially tea.
+The advent of trade in the 1500s between Asia, Western Europe, and the Americas would connect individuals across thousands of miles in a shared universe of consumer choice and consumption previously unimaginable.
+Traders, makers, and artists helped fuel a seemingly inexhaustible Western enthusiasm for India cottons, Chinese silk, porcelain, and especially tea.
+These Asian exports came to define elite taste while bolstering social and economic aspirations of the emerging middle classes of Europe and the Americas.
 This lecture series explores the global encounters that launched a world economy, fueled a consumer revolution, and spurred dreams of cosmopolitanism among Westerners captivated by an imagined Asian aesthetic.

 Made in China: The Rise and Fall of the Old Canton Trade

 Stephen R. Platt, Professor of History, University of Massachusetts

 Made in the Americas: The New World Discovers Asia

 Dennis Carr, Carolyn and Peter Lynch Curator of American Decorative Arts and Sculpture, Museum of Fine Arts, Boston

 Marketplace of Revolution: American Consumers in a World of Goods

 Timothy H. Breen, William Smith Mason Professor of American History Emeritus